 Now, we had a different challenge in mind.
 We wanted to find out which one was the best hillclimber.
 We weren’t talking about extended-wheelbase, nitro-burning competition hillclimbers—those bikes aren’t typical of real-world riding.
 We wanted to take the KX on a regular trail ride among friends that would be highlighted by some monster hill.
 You know the routine; you and your buddies gather at the bottom of something scary and steep and take turns setting the high mark.

-To represent all modern bikes, we chose the 2016 Kawasaki KX450F.
-It’s green.
-It’s fast.
-And, it won our 2016 450 MX shootout.
+To represent modern era four-strokes, we chose a Kawasaki KX450F.
+It wasn’t a current model, but it was new enough for our purposes.
 For our KX500, we had the perfect candidate.
-Brandon Krause, 18-year-old son to Paul, began building a 500 right after our last challenge.
+Brandon Krause, son to Paul, began building a 500 right after our last challenge.
 He’s too young to actually remember the heyday of two-strokes, but he likes horsepower.
 Who doesn’t?
 And for our hill-climbing guinea pig, we enlisted Ty Davis, a veteran of both eras.
 In 1997 and 1998, Ty won National Hare and Hound championships on the KX500; in 2002 he won on a Yamaha four-stroke.

 THE KX CHRONICLES